mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-12.md

 ```
 Ans: No, it will still behave the same way.
 The difference between var and let does not affect closure formation here.

-# Q4: Will the inner function have access to the outer function’s argument?
+# Q4: Will the inner function have access to the outer function's argument?

 ```js